RadialDevGroup/ombudsman/developer_lead/DEVELOPER_LEAD_GUIDE.md

 2. *Apologize sincerely.*
 3. *Set expectations.*

-Customer recovery is possible only when we take the time to listen to our client and take steps that _really_ address the client's practical and _emotional needs_.
-The most important thing is to listen completely until the client has over-expressed everything that are frustrated with.
-Make a mental note of anything you can apologize for and wait for the client to finish.
-Apologize.
-Don't "explain."
-In this context, an explantation is too close to an excuse.
-Demonstrate that you are listening by validating the client's frustrations: "I understand that you are frustrated.
-I can see that you would be."
-Emphasize anything we have actually done wrong.
-From here, begin setting reasonable expectations.
-In any case where a client's expectations are inaccurate or unreasonable do not tie those back to the apology to the client's frustrations.
-When you tie back to the client's frustration, apologize again, then begin setting expectations.
-Don't draw contrast but explain expectations affirmatively: "We do X," "X is hard," "The way we manage X is with Y." Last, explain what future steps we will take to resolve the circumstances and causes of the client's frustrations.
-Again, do not refer directly to the client's frustration.
-Refer to the circumstances and causes and explain how the changes will impact them going forward.
-It may be necessary to explain several time or from several different angles.

 Client recovery is only possible when we take the time to listen to their concerns, apologize, validate their concerns, and then take steps that address both their practical and emotional needs.

 ###### Listen completely